Patients With ALS Qualify for Medical Marijuana in Ohio

 Medical Marijuana Can Alleviate Symptoms of ALS

-There is no cure for ALS.
-Thus, people living with ALS are left to figure out how to best manage the condition as it progresses.
 Treatment is typically multidisciplinary, involving a combination of medications, physical and occupational therapy, nutritional counseling, and more.
-Ohio residents can now also include medical marijuana in their ALS treatment plan.
+While there is no cure for ALS, Ohio residents can also include medical marijuana in their ALS treatment plan.

-Marijuana is useful for someone with ALS for multiple reasons.
 Cannabis is known to induce effects including muscle relaxation, analgesia, and sleep induction- all things that are important for the management of ALS.
 Marijuana also has been shown to have anti-inflammatory and neurological protection factors.
-Studies point out that cannabis itself can accomplish many of the same effects as a multi-drug regimen.
+Studies point out that cannabis can accomplish many of the same effects as a multi-drug regimen.

 Medical Marijuana Doctors Can Help